 The gorgeous lifeguard didn’t.
 She sighed.
-The way he licked his lips lustily while waiting in the line!
-It promised full appreciation of her curvy outlines.
-But no, he didn’t fall for her.
-Instead, he bought french fries and grabbed one of those impish fork tarts.
+The way he licked his lips while waiting in the line!
+He’d surely appreciate her curvy outlines.
+But no, he had to take one of those impish fork tarts with his fries.

-She was patient, though.
-She knew her time would come.
-It was a busy day, people kept queuing even now when the sun was almost down.
-She kept waiting.
+She was patient though.
+It was a busy day.
+People queued even now when the sun was almost down.
+Her time would come.

-Just before closing time, a big family came and started to buy pretty much all there was for sale.
-The rowdy kids took a dozen of plastic cutlery each.
+Just before closing, a big family came.
+Their rowdy kids were fighting for the cutlery.
 She was smart and tiptoed to the front of the box, side-stepping hundreds of her kin.
-No way she would stay behind this time.
+No way she would stay behind now.

 Her move was perfectly orchestrated.
 She ended up among the chosen ones.
-The family left few grimy notes on the till and flew her over to a nearby wooden table.
-It was happening, the time was near!
-She lay trembling on a pile of napkins, excited and fearful in equal measure.
-She observed the family as they gorged themselves on all sorts of greasy grubs, washing it down by liters of melted sugar.
-Any minute now!
+The family left few smudgy notes on the till and flew her over to a wooden table nearby.

 Is there a life after this misery? she wondered.
 Am I going to a better place?
-Will there be anyone who will ever care for me?
+Will there be anyone to ever care for me?

 With these thoughts, she was swept into the ocean.

 And there, it was a different world entirely.
-If that was death already, she was sure she never wants to live again.
+If that was death, she never wanted to live again.
 The swell caressed her in ways no hand or tongue could ever match.
 There was a heavenly glow all around whenever she stirred.
 It was so easy to forget about all she knew and used to be during her rather long shelf life.

-She wasn’t alone for long.
-Soon she was spotted by a pack of dolphins that surfed waves breaking on an outer reef.
+Soon she was spotted by dolphins that surfed waves breaking on an outer reef.
 They spent hours by taking her for exhilarating noserides through barrels lit by the rising moon.

-The dolphins got bored eventually, but she never lacked company after they’d left.
-Fish nibbled on her curiously and algae made her a new veil.
-When she’d learned all she could about the coastal waters, she set to sail the seas broad and far, riding on currents full of other lost souls like her.
+The dolphins got bored eventually, but others kept her company after they’d left.
+Curious fish nibbled on her and algae made her a fancy veil.
+And when she’d learned all she could about the coastal waters, she set to sail the open seas, riding on currents full of other lost souls like her.

 She saw wonders beyond all count, but the adventurous afterlife took its toll at last.
-She was dead tired and frail.
-The currents were wise, however, and brought her to a resting place just then.
+The currents were wise though.
+They brought her, all frail, to a resting place.

 Now she floats round and round, and slowly becomes one with the ocean.
 But don’t you worry, she’ll still be out there for many years to come.
-She’s waiting for the whole world to rot and join her in the plastic paradise.
+She’s waiting for the whole world to waste away and join her in the plastic paradise.